commandlayer/agent-cards/GOVERNANCE.md

 > This document is **NORMATIVE and ENFORCEABLE**.

+SPEC.md defines the authoritative identity semantics.
+Where any conflict occurs between this document and SPEC.md, **SPEC.md prevails**.

 ---

 ## 1. Stewardship Authority

 **Founding Steward:** `commandlayer.eth`

 Authority scope:

 - Identity + invocation TXT binding rules